 The Ultimate Effects Solution.
-All 21 Soundtoys plug-ins including Decapitator, EchoBoy, Little Plate, Little AlterBoy and the bundle-exclusive Effect Rack.
-No iLok dongle required.
+All 22 Soundtoys plug-ins including the new SuperPlate reverb, Decapitator, EchoBoy, Little Plate, Little AlterBoy and Effect Rack.
 Learn More.

 If you want a touch of 60s warmth on your tracks, reach for Little Radiator.
 It’s great for fattening up bass, guitar, drums, or vocals.
 And it’s fantastic on electric piano.